MicrosoftEdge/MSEdgeExplainers/Withdrawn/CustomDialogOnClose/explainer.md

 -   Austin Orion

 ## Withdrawn
 This explainer has been withdrawn.
-The customer need has been met by other means, and this design conflicted with the philosophy of keeping tab close as fast as possible.
-In order to accomplish actions on tab close, developers should try writing to IndexedDB on the  `visibilitychange` event, and then trigger a Service Worker to read from the DB and do any other necessary work.
+This design conflicted with the philosophy of keeping tab close as fast as possible.
+Work is ongoing to describe a way to meet the needs that this design aimed to address.

 ## Introduction
 Installed PWAs need a way to allow developers to perform asynchronous operations (such as saving a file) and optionally show a customizable dialog before the user closes the app and their state is lost.